input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 # Differences Between Paper and Implementation

-This document is a work-in-progress.
-The goal of this document is to enumerate all the ways in which CSL implementation differs from the specifications presented in the paper.
+The goal of this document is to enumerate all the ways in which Cardano SL implementation differs from the specifications presented in the paper and clarify everything that may be obscure after reading the paper.

+This document is divided into four parts:
+ 1. *Clarifications* part clarifies some details which are not specified in paper, but are important for practical implementation.
+ 2. *Modifications* part outlines things which are specified in paper, but are implemented differently in Cardano SL.
+ 3. *Added features* part briefly mentions new features which are not described in paper, but have been implemented in Cardano SL.
+ 4. *Ommisions* part says which topics described in paper haven't been implemented in Cardano SL.

-# Clarified things
+# Clarifications

 ## Time, Slots, and Synchrony